50 classic games you can play without equipment

 Some are played inside, and others require vast amounts of space outdoors.
 Some are for teams, and others involve head-to-head matchups.
 Many are competitions that end with clear winners and losers, while others are played just for the sake of playing them.
 Some require music, and some are clapping games.
 Some are physical, while others are games driven by imagination.
 Some are famous favorites that are universally known to nearly everyone, while others might be brand new to some readers.

-All, however, can be used to pass the time on rainy days or through extended COVID-19 shutdowns by just about every adult and child looking for something to do.
+All, however, can be used to pass the time on rainy days by just about every adult and child looking for something to do.
 Keep reading to learn about the classic games that just about anyone can enjoy with no equipment at all.

 Tag might just be the most familiar, famous, and universal no-tech game of all time.
 It's hard to imagine anyone who hasn't at one point or another run from the person who is "it" before being tagged and becoming "it" themselves.
 Although it's impossible to confirm, there's an old internet rumor that says "tag" is an acronym for "touch and go."